-Mr. Kennedy has been with the Corporation since 2010 as Vice President, Finance from 2010 to 2016 and as Chief Financial Officer of CPC since April 2016.
-On April 1, 2017, Mr. Kennedy was appointed to the position of Chief Financial Officer of the Corporation and became a member of the Board.
-Prior to joining Capstone's predecessor in 2010, Mr. Kennedy held progressively senior roles at Ernst & Young, where he specialized in public company financial reporting.
-In addition, Mr. Kennedy is a Chartered Professional Accountant (CPA) and is a member of both CPA Ontario and the American Institute of CPAs in Illinois.
+Mr. Kennedy commenced at the Corporation in 2010 as Vice President, Finance, and transitioned into the role of Chief Financial Officer (CFO) for CPC in April 2016.
+On April 1, 2017, Mr. Kennedy assumed the broader responsibility of CFO for the entire Corporation and concurrently was appointed to the Board of Directors.
+Before his tenure at Capstone, he honed his skills and climbed the ranks at Ernst & Young, specializing in public company reporting.

-Capstone Committee Memberships

-Other Current Public Entity Directorships
+Mr. Kennedy holds Chartered Professional Accountant (CPA) designations from both CPA Ontario and the American Institute of CPAs in Illinois.

+Non

-Richard Knowles Ontario, Canada Director since: June 18, 2013
+Donn Hanbidge Ontario, Canada Director since: September 25, 2023 Independent

-Independent